MeasureAuthoringTool/MeasureAuthoringTool/README.md

 ## Installation
-The Measure Authoring Tool (MAT) was designed using many open source products including, the Google Web Toolkit (GWT) framework, Java JDK, MySQL, and Eclipse.
+The Measure Authoring Tool (MAT) was designed using many open source products including, the Google Web Toolkit (GWT) framework, Java JDK, and MySQL.
 GWT allows a developer to write client side code in Java and GWT converts it to JavaScript.
-The MAT uses MySQL as its backend database server, and the IDE is Eclipse/Intellij for Java EE Developers.
+The MAT uses MySQL as its backend database server.

 Due to the use of these open source products, a working knowledge of Java development and some research into how the products work with each other in your environment may be necessary.
-Research from discussions on product forums, help documents, internet searches and knowledge of the local environment where the MAT will be running may all need to be checked if there are errors during the install.
+Research from discussions on product forums, help documents, internet searches and knowledge of the local environment where the MAT will be running may all need to be checked if there are errors during install.

 ### Configure Java (JDK)
-*   The application has not been tested with version above Java 1.11; (OPEN JDK is fine) please ensure this version is in the environment.
+*   The application has not been tested with version above Java 15; (OPEN JDK is fine) please ensure this version is in the environment.
 *   Verify that `JAVA_HOME` and `PATH` system variables are pointing to the proper folder(s).
-*   For example, in a Windows environment, the `JAVA_HOME` (Environment Variables under Advanced System Settings (should point to the Java SDK 1.11.x folder and `PATH` should point to the Java 1.11.x/bin).
+    *   For example, the `JAVA_HOME` should point to the Java SDK 15.0.x folder and `PATH` should point to the Java 15.0.x/bin.

 ### Configure Maven
 You should install the latest Maven locally.